Sarah-Bue/lonely-galaxy/README.md

 - The footer is identical across all pages.
 - The footer contains a location icon in the bottom left, and links to the business' social media channels in the bottom right.
 - On larger screens, the business' address appears next to the location icon.
-- The location icon functions as a link to the Bookings page, which includes a map and the business' full address.
+- The location icon functions as a link to the Bookings page, which includes the business' full address.

 ### Home Page
 **Main Image**